 An SRP may be proposed by any group of faculty members.
-They should first consider the appropriateness of a proposal to establish a School Center, a Campus Center, or an Organized Research Unit and, if appropriate, apply under those mechanisms.
+They should first consider the appropriateness of the proposed SRP as a School Center, a Campus Center, or an Organized Research Unit and, if appropriate, apply under those mechanisms.

-In addition to the program review by CORCL, each SRP will periodically undergo an administrative review.
-This review of the management and operations of the SRP may take place before a leadership transition, such as when a new Director is appointed, or in conjunction with a regularly scheduled SRP program review.
+In addition to the program review, each SRP may periodically undergo an administrative review.
+This review of the management and operations of the SRP may take place before a leadership transition, such as when a new Director is appointed, or in conjunction with a regularly scheduled SRP program review, or as needed.

 Budget and Financial Considerations

-Activities of SRPs may be funded by University budget allocations, from extramural funds, or both.
+Activities of SRPs may be funded by a combination of University budget allocations, extramural funds, service income or endowments.
 Funding allocations from the Office of Research, if any, will be based on the fiscal year, July 1st to June 30th.

 At the end of each academic year, SRPs shall submit to the Vice Chancellor for Research an annual report that includes:

 - A summary of activities carried out by the SRP during the past year.